chendaniely/2021-05-26-git_collab/README.md

 - Also see branch delete above
 - `git log --oneline --graph --all`: show you git history
 - `git fetch --prune`: clean up your git history

+## Conflicts

+You won't know it's going to happen until it does.